 We do not have any internal management capacity or employees.
-We depend on the investment expertise, skill and network of business contacts of the senior investment professionals of Churchill, who evaluate, negotiate, structure, execute, monitor and service our investments in accordance with the terms of the CAM Sub-Advisory Agreement and the investment professionals of Nuveen Leveraged Finance with respect to our liquid investments.
+We depend on the investment expertise, skill and network of business contacts of the senior investment professionals of Churchill, who evaluate, negotiate, structure, execute, monitor and service our investments in accordance with the terms of the CAM Sub-Advisory Agreement and the investment professionals of Nuveen Leveraged Finance with respect to our liquid investments, subject to shareholder approval of the NAM Sub-Advisory Agreement.
 Our success depends to a significant extent on the continued service and coordination of the senior investment professionals of Churchill.
 These individuals may have other demands on their time now and in the future, and we cannot assure you that they will continue to be actively involved in our management.
 Each of these individuals is not subject to an employment contract with us, and the departure of any of these individuals or competing demands on their time in the future could have a material adverse effect on our ability to achieve our investment objective.